melody-notpond/ilo-pali/README.md

         Sets the uid of the given process (can only be done by processes with uid = 0).
 Returns 0 on success, 1 if the process does not exist, and 2 if insufficient permissions.

-    - `sleep(size_t seconds, size_t nanos) -> int status`
+    - `sleep(size_t seconds, size_t nanos) -> time_t current`

         Sleeps for the given amount of time.
-Returns 0 on success and 1 on failure.
+Returns the current time.
 Does not interrupt receive handlers or interrupt handlers.
 If the sleep time passed in is 0, then the syscall returns immediately.

 ## Resources
  - [OpenSBI docs](https://github.com/riscv/riscv-sbi-doc/blob/master/riscv-sbi.adoc)